Right to Work Laws

 Right-to-Work Laws Definition

 Right-to-work laws give workers the freedom to choose whether they want to opt out of labor union organizing in the workplace.
-These laws were enacted under the National Labor Relations Act (NLRA) of 1935.
-However, non-right-to-work states may require employees to join labor unions for a specific position.
+However, non-right-to-work states may allow unions to negotiate contracts that require employees to pay union fees as a condition of employment.

 There is some ambiguity surrounding right-to-work laws, possibly due to the slightly misleading title.
 While the term logically refers to the right to obtain employment, the term references labor union organizing.
 Over half of the states in the United States have enacted right to work legislation, which may also affect employment contracts that require only unionized workers to be hired.